stafiprotocol/developer/docs/introduction/getstarted.md

 There are many PoS consensus layer1s in Web3, and Liquid staking is the main solution to unleash the staked TVL, thus increase the capital efficiency.
 As one of the best use cases in DeFi (except for DEX and Lending), the industry needs a fast and secure LSD deployment.

 Moreover, LSD is more like a public infrastructure as it is growing, as a interested bearing asset in DeFi, LSDFi is created to bootstrap its composability, LST based stablecoin, LST based index, we can see many use cases in Ethereum.
 With the continuous prosperity and growth of LSDFi, the demand for LSD SaaS is becoming more and more urgent.
-Listake makes it possible for developers and project parties to quickly deploy LSD logic and build DeFi applications on it.
+StaFi LSD Stack makes it possible for developers and project parties to quickly deploy LSD logic and build DeFi applications on it.

 # Who need it?